AUSTIN2526/holocure-trainer/README.md

 ## Screenshot
 ![Image text](https://github.com/AUSTIN2526/holocure-trainer/blob/main/screen.png)

-## Dynamic funtion
+## Dynamic Function
-* ### Unlimited HP
+* ### God Mode
   Increase HP to 99999.

-* ### EX Pick Range
+* ### Full Map Magnet
   Extend your pickup range to 99999.

-* ### Spike Monster
+* ### One-Hit Kills
   Increase Atk to 9999999.

-* ### 999 Haste
+* ### Super High Attack Speed
   Increase Atk to 999.

-* ### Unlimited SP
+* ### Unlimited Skills
   Unleash special skills without any limitations.

+## Upgrade Effects
-* ### Unlimited EXP
+* ### Unlimited Level Up
   Reduce the level to 1 to get the upgrade effect.

 * ### Stop Level Up
   Increase level to 999.

 ## Save editor
-* ### Unlimited Coin
+* ### Unlimited Currency
-  Elevate your coin count to 99999999.
+  Modify holoCoins, tears, and fishSand.

-* ### Unlock Armory
+* ### Unlock All Weapons
-  Access all armory items .
+  Unlock all armory items .

-* ### Unlock Achievements
+* ### Unlock All Achievements
   Unlock every achievement in the game.

-* ### ALL Outfits and Characters
+* ### Unlock All Characters and Outfits
-  Acquire all character outfits and set characters' levels to 30.
+  Unlock all characters, costumes, and fandomEXP, and modify character levels to level 30.

-* ### All Stage
+* ### Unlock All Stages
   Unlock all stages for exploration.

 * ### Max Upgrades
   Max out your upgrades for an ultimate advantage.

+* ### Unlock All Furniture
+  Unlock all furniture in Holo House.

+* ### Unlimited Inventory
+  Unlock and increase the quantity of all consumables in Holo House.

 ## How to use
 1. Launch both HoloCure and the Trainer.
-2. Click the "Detection" button to connect.
+2. Click the "Detect Game" button to connect.
 3. Activate desired functions as needed.
+4. If using the Save Editor function, please close the game before making modifications.

 ## Please Note
-1. Do not use the HoloCure Launcher to start the game, as it may lead to a lockout failure.
-2. Unlocking collaboration recipes might cause the trainer to malfunction; restarting the stage can resolve this.
+1. Unlocking collaboration recipes might cause the trainer to malfunction; restarting the stage can resolve this.
-3. If certain functions do not work during a stage, pressing the "ESC" key can help troubleshoot the issue.
+2. If certain functions do not work during a stage, pressing the "ESC" key can help troubleshoot the issue.
-4. Some functions require values higher than 0 to be operational.
+3. Some functions require values higher than 0 to be operational.
-5. The save editing features must be executed while the game is closed (v1.4.0-beta).
+4. Please be aware of the corresponding HoloCure version for each Trainer.
+If the versions are different, functionalities other than the Save Editor may become ineffective.